Date

 Finding a trustworthy and skilled contractor is the key to protecting your investment.
 You need a partner who not only understands the specific demands of your building but also has a proven track record of excellent workmanship.
 When you start vetting potential companies, focus on three key areas: their specific experience with your chosen roofing system, their professional credentials, and their commitment to quality installation.
 Taking the time to find the right team ensures your commercial roofing project is done right the first time, giving you peace of mind for decades to come.

-Find a Contractor with Experience in Your Chosen System
+Find a Specialist in Your Chosen Roofing System

 Commercial roofing isn’t a one-size-fits-all trade.
 The techniques for installing a TPO single-ply membrane are completely different from those for a standing seam metal roof.
 That’s why it’s so important to find a contractor who specializes in the specific roofing system you’ve chosen.
 Don’t be afraid to ask direct questions about their experience.
 How many TPO roofs have they installed?
 Can they provide a portfolio of recent metal roofing projects in the Puget Sound area?